Jarmos-san/hugo-blog/content/posts/google-serverless-infrastructure-what-are-the-differences.md

 ### Cloud Functions

 GCP provides Cloud Functions on a “Functions-as-a-Service”.
 They are modular pieces of code which executes in response to certain events.
-So, microservice-based application, Cloud Functions are the best option money could buy.
+So,for microservice-based applications, Cloud Functions are the best option money could buy.

 As is with most serverless infrastucture, Cloud Fundtions offer similar benefits as well.
 For example, increased development velocty & built-in scalability among other stuff.
 Hence, the developer needn’t worry about server maintenance.

 Pricing on Cloud Functions are also very light on the pocket.
 They are priced based on how long the functions run, the number of times they’re invoked & the extra resources provisioned for the functions.

 The only drawback of using Cloud Functions though, is testing them.
 Since, you’re required to “upload” your functions to GCP, it’s hard to ensure quality of your functions.
-And, without a robust CI/CD pipeline keep watch on the quality standards, things can break.
-And when they do break, the mess will go south faster than a Bugatti Veron.
+And, without a robust CI/CD pipeline keeping a watch on the quality standards, things can break.
+And when they do break, the mess goes south faster than a Bugatti Veron.

 That said, peruse through the official documentations for info on Cloud Functions at: [cloud.google.com/functions](https://cloud.google.com/functions).